-Soi’s works reside in important collections in Europe and India.
-These include the permanent collections of the Van Abbe Museum, Eindhoven, the Kiran Nadar Museum of Art, New Delhi, The Irish Museum of Modern Art in Dublin and the Stedelijk Museum, Amsterdam.
-In 2014 Soi was commissioned to create a permanent work for the HCL headquarters in Chennai.
-In 2011 he was one of 4 artists representing India at the Indian Pavilion in Venice.
+Soi’s works reside in important private and institutional collections in Europe and India.
+These include the permanent collections of the Van Abbe Museum, Eindhoven, the Kiran Nadar Museum of Art, New Delhi, The Irish Museum of Modern Art in Dublin and the Stedelijk Museum in Amsterdam.

 praneetsoi@gmail.com